END OF LIFE PLANNING, ADVOCACY & CARE

 If it takes a village to raise a child, it certainly takes one at the other end of life to “die well”.

-Death doulas are not medically trained.
+End-of-Life doulas are not medically trained.
 We complement the care provided by medical and allied health professionals, including doctors and palliative care specialists.

 ABOUT ME